Th3Silv4n3lf/shortFilm.Gen/README.md

 ---

 ## How to Use

-1. *Plot Generation*:
 - Select your preferred genre (e.g., drama, comedy, thriller).
 - Input the director you want to style your script.
 - Give an movie suggestion which co-relates to the short-film you are trying to make.
 - Let ShortFilm.Gen generate a unique script for your short film, inlcuding msuic composition and possible casting options according to the characters.

 ---